DAI-Lab-HERALD/General-Framework/Framework/README.md

 ```
 new_experiment.plot_paths(load_all = False)
 ```
 Here, the first step will be to select for all the given modules one instance using console inputs (such as a dataset and model).
-Once selected, on can then choose to create trajectory plots for all samples in the training set (*load_all = True*), or that one wants to only select a single sample (*load_all = False*).
+Once selected, one can then choose to create trajectory plots for all samples in the training set (*load_all = True*), or that one wants to only select a single sample (*load_all = False*).
 The resulting *\*.pdf* image(s) are then saved in *../Framework/Results/<Dataset name>/Metric_figures/*.